 I was involved in the wine industry for over ten years prior to moving to the USA.
 Wine and art are often linked.
 I was fascinated by winemakers who every year attempted to weave together nature, art, science and passion, encapsulating it in a bottle for the drinker to ponder, admire and savour.
 And so it is with art, I am influenced by nature, observations during my walks and runs along the waterfront, taking in the stunning light and spectrum of colour.
 I try and encapsulate this in my work.

-I am the third generation of artists in my family.
-I studied at The Glasgow School of Art and De Montfort University and have worked on art installations, environmental art projects and large-scale public events.
+I am the third generation of artists in my family and have a Bachelor of Arts from The Glasgow School of Art.
+I have worked on art installations, environmental art projects and large-scale public events.
 Commissioners include BBC Scotland, Edinburgh Festival, Edinburgh Film Festival, The International Congress for Design as well as smaller themed events and interior design projects.

 My work has featured in exhibitions in America, England, Scotland and France.